How Application Assignments Are Made

-The Division of Receipt and Referral (DRR) in the Center for Scientific Review (CSR) assigns each application to a review group that has the expertise to evaluate the scientific and technical merit of the application and to one or more Institutes/Centers (ICs) for funding consideration.
+The Division of Receipt and Referral (DRR) in the Center for Scientific Review (CSR) assigns each application to a review group with the expertise to evaluate the scientific and technical merit of the application and to one or more institutes/centers for funding consideration.

 The assignment of a grant application involves a series of decisions:

-· An Institute or Center (IC) is identified for primary assignment for funding consideration.
-This determination is based on the focus and mission of each of the twenty-four Institutes and Centers of NIH.
-Due to the increasingly multidisciplinary nature of scientific inquiry, the complex biological problems being addressed, and the use of many common research methodologies the ICs share many common interests.
-The interests of the Institutes and Centers are described on the main NIH Web site.
-Assignments are limited to the Institutes/Centers that participate in the specific FOA used for application submission.
+- An institute or center is identified for primary assignment for funding consideration.
+This determination is based on the focus and mission of each of the institutes and centers of NIH.
+Due to the increasingly multidisciplinary nature of scientific inquiry, the complex biological problems being addressed, and the use of many common research methodologies the institutes/centers share many common interests.
+Their interests are described on the main NIH Web site.
+Assignments are limited to the institutes/centers that participate in the specific FOA used for application submission.

-· Applications may also receive dual IC assignments.
-Dual assignments acknowledge the shared interests of ICs in a given scientific topic and make all of the appropriate ICs aware of the application.
+- Applications may also receive dual assignments.
+Dual assignments acknowledge shared interests in a topic and make all appropriate institutes/centers aware of the application.
 The primary assignment is reflected in the assignment number (CA for the National Cancer Institute, AG for the National Institute on Aging, etc.).
 When multiple dual assignments are made, a rank order (secondary, tertiary, etc.) is not established.
-Both the primary and dual Institute/Centers (ICs) have access to the application, and summary statement and Council consideration is given by both the primary and dual ICs.
+Both the primary and dual institute/center have access to the application and summary statement and advisory councils of both consider it.
 However, a dual assignment does not necessarily increase the chance of an award.
 The frequency of a dual assignment leading to a change to primary and award is less than 2%.

-· Finally, the grant application is assigned for review to the CSR or to one of the other IC Review groups.
+- Finally, the grant application is assigned for review to CSR or to one of the study sections (scientific review groups) at an institute/center.
 CSR reviews most R01s, fellowships, and small business applications.
-IC review groups handle applications that have Institute-specific features such as program projects, training grants, career development awards, and many responses to Requests for Applications.
+Institute review groups handle applications that have institute-specific features such as program projects, training grants, career development awards, and many responses to Requests for Applications.

-For applications assigned to an Institute/Center review branch for peer review, a general assignment is made to that IC; the staff in the review unit subsequently decides whether the application is to be reviewed by an IC standing committees or by an IC Special Emphasis Panel.
+For applications assigned to an institute review branch for peer review, a general assignment is made to that institute; the staff in the review unit subsequently decides whether the application is to be reviewed by a standing committee or by a special emphasis panel.

-For applications to be reviewed within CSR, a two-stage process is employed with initial assignment to the IRG (Integrated Review Group, a cluster of scientifically related Study Sections) level and subsequent assignment to a specific Study Section or Special Emphasis Panel.
-By assigning all applications to the IRG level rather than directly to an individual study section, the IRG Chief and the SROs within the IRG have the opportunity to gain a broad perspective of the areas of science covered by their IRG and to appreciate changes in emphasis and the emergence of new areas.
-A number of methods are used to determine assignments within the IRG, though all involve discussions among the SROs and the Chief.
+For applications to be reviewed within CSR, a two-stage process is employed with initial assignment to the Integrated Review Group (IRG; a cluster of scientifically related study sections) level and subsequent assignment to a specific study section.
+By assigning all applications to the IRG rather than directly to an individual study section, the Chief and the SROs have the opportunity to gain a broad perspective of the areas of science covered by the IRG and to appreciate changes in emphasis and the emergence of new areas.
+A number of methods are used to determine assignments to study section, though all involve discussions among the scientific review officers and the Chief.
 Finally, the IRGs also have the option of suggesting that the application is more appropriate for a different IRG; they may discuss this with other SROs or IRG Chiefs or return the application to the DRR for reassignment.

-Note: The terms Study Section and Scientific Review Group (SRG) are normally used for continuing review groups in CSR and the ICs, respectively.
-These are groups with members who have been appointed for multi-year terms of service; at any given meeting there are also usually a number of temporary members present to provide the expertise needed to review the applications.
-Special Emphasis Panels (SEPs) are review groups formed on an ad hoc basis to review applications requiring special expertise or when a conflict of interest situation occurs.
+Note: The terms study section and scientific review group (SRG) are normally used for continuing review groups in CSR and the institutes/centers, respectively.
+These are groups with members who have been appointed for multi-year terms of service; at any given meeting there are also usually temporary members present to provide any additional expertise needed.
+Special emphasis panels (SEPs) are review groups formed on an ad hoc basis to review applications requiring special expertise or when a conflict of interest situation occurs.

-The following Information about the assignment (review and Institute/Center) is accessed through the eRA Commons:
+Information about the assignment (review and institute/center) is accessed through the eRA Commons: